robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/07-loops/07-loops-slides.md

 ## You Do: A Guessing Game

 Now, get with a partner!
-Let's write the the game.
+Let's write a game.

 Decide who will be driver  and who will be navigator.
 Add this to your existing file.